NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``clothes_dryer_efficiency``
      - lb/kWh
      -
      - The efficiency of the clothes dryer.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.
    * - ``clothes_dryer_vented_flow_rate``
      - CFM
      -
      - The exhaust flow rate of the vented clothes dryer.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML default (see `HPXML Clothes Dryer <https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-clothes-dryer>`_) is used.

 .. _clothes_dryer_usage_level: